ps-copilot-sandbox/copilot-java-spring-boot/README.md

 <img width="1608" alt="image" src="https://github.com/snsinahub-org/copilot-java-spring-boot/assets/90400593/ca7fdb8b-9e09-44dd-b07b-2ad0caf3eba6">

-I utilized the [Spring Boot Initializr](https://start.spring.io/) t) to generate the structure of this application.
+I utilized the [Spring Boot Initializr](https://start.spring.io/) to generate the structure of this application.
 This tool provides a straightforward web UI that enables you to configure your application's foundational aspects.
 Within the web UI, you have the option to specify the language, project type, Spring Boot version, and add the necessary dependencies.

 ## How Copilot helped me to write the code?